yuzhimanhua/HiGitClass/README.md

 Level-1/Level-2/Overall Micro-F1/Macro-F1 scores will be shown in the last several lines of the output.
 The classification result can be found under your dataset folder.
 For example, if you are using the **Bioinformatics** dataset, the output will be ```./bio/out.txt```.

 ## Data
 Two datasets, **Machine-Learning** and **Bioinformatics**, are used in our paper.
-Besides the "input" version mentioned in the Quick Start section, we also provide the [**json version**](https://drive.google.com/file/d/1C7V9Ww-ZaoWqaHdNR_fryXfEmZEowYXK/view?usp=sharing), where each line is a json file with user name, text (description + README), tags, repository name, upper-level label and lower-level label.
+Besides the "input" version mentioned in the Quick Start section, we also provide the [**json version**](https://drive.google.com/file/d/11zIqAg062IneYNdqfTMBV00n7weyvKbR/view?usp=sharing), where each line is a json file with user, text (description + README), tags, repository name, and labels.
 An example is shown below.

 ```
 {
-   "user":"Natsu6767",
+  "repo": "Natsu6767/DCGAN-PyTorch",
+  "user": "Natsu6767",
-   "text":"PyTorch Implementation of DCGAN trained on the CelebA dataset . # Deep Convolutional GAN ...",
+  "text": "pytorch implementation of dcgan trained on the celeba dataset deep convolutional gan ...",
-   "tags":[
+  "tags": [
     "pytorch",
     "dcgan",
     "gan",
     "implementation",
     "deeplearning",
     "computer-vision",
     "generative-model"
   ],
-   "super_label":"$Computer-Vision",
-   "sub_label":"$Image-Generation",
-   "repo_name_seg":"DCGAN PyTorch",
-   "repo_name":"Natsu6767/DCGAN-PyTorch"
+  "name": [
+    "DCGAN",
+    "PyTorch"
+  ],
+  "labels": [
+    "$Computer-Vision",
+    "$Image-Generation"
+  ]
 }
 ```

+**NOTE: If you would like to run our code on your own dataset, when you prepare this json file, make sure you list the labels in the top-down order.
+For example, if the label path of your repository is ROOT-A-B-C, then the "labels" field should be \["A", "B", "C"\].**

 Dataset statistics are as follows.